1962 Pontiac Tempest

 1962 Pontiac Tempest Steam Car

-Sanden who had converted a 1953 Studebaker to steam power and it purportedly went fast enough to scare normal people.
+(Continued story above:) The story is that a rich person from Kalamazoo, Michigan funded this car because he wanted a modern steam car.
+The boiler was made by George Sanden who had converted a 1953 Studebaker to steam power and it purportedly went fast enough to scare normal people.
 A very similar design was used on the Pontiac as Sanden had used on the Studebaker.

 The boiler was a monotube and we think using Besler smoke generator coils.
 The engine was a 20 hp Stanley.
 The Tempest had independent rear suspension.
 It appears to have never been delivered to Kalamazoo.
 It ended up in Portland where it sat outside in the rain for five years, thus giving it the recently popular patina of age.
 That should increase its value.

 When it arrives at my shop in the next few months the boiler control mechanism will be studied.
+It has arrived.

 Sideview